Historic Hayward Field

 Hayward Field was initially constructed for football in 1919.
 Two years later, a six-lane cinder track was installed and a full schedule of track events were transferred from Kincaid Field on the opposite edge of campus.
 The facility was utilized for both sports until the opening of Autzen Stadium in 1967.

 The stadium (current capacity: 10,500) has undergone significant improvements in modern history, and in 2008 showcased a new track surface, permanent lights, a video board and newly configured infield.
+The track was resurfaced again in 2012 prior to the Olympic Trials.

-Campers will also use Oregon's Autzen Stadium, which consistently ranked among the nation's top 10 venues.
-Now in it's 42nd season, the facility, which originally was completed for a remarkable bargain of approximately $2.5 million in 1967, underwent a $90 million facelift prior to the 2002 season that not only added 12,000 seats and 32 luxury boxes to the stadium's south-side skyline, it improved the amenities that allows spectators to enjoy a better game-day experience in one of the loudest collegiate stadiums in the country.
+Campers will also use Oregon's Autzen Stadium, which consistently ranks among the nation's top 10 venues.
+Now in it's 45th season, the facility, which originally was completed for a remarkable bargain of approximately $2.5 million in 1967, underwent a $90 million facelift prior to the 2002 season that not only added 12,000 seats and 32 luxury boxes to the stadium's south-side skyline, it improved the amenities that allows spectators to enjoy a better game-day experience in one of the loudest collegiate stadiums in the country.

-Autzen's natural grass playing surface underwent it?s first facelift in 1969 with the installation of its first artificial turf.
+Autzen's natural grass playing surface underwent its first facelift in 1969 with the installation of its first artificial turf.
 The surface was replaced in 1976 and a new covering of OmniTurf was installed before the 1984 campaign.
 The field was replaced with a OmniTurf surface prior to the 1991 season.
 In 2001, Ducks played on NexTurf before upgrading its surface to FieldTurf in 2002, which has polyethylene and polypropylene fibers designed to resist extreme temperature and weather conditions.

 Spanning a height of 70 feet at its tallest point, the sparkling indoor facility includes a full-length artificial football surface, a synthetic four-lane 120-meter running track and the Duck Shop souvenir retail outlet.
 Not only is it the ideal solution for the University’s football team to work out during inclement weather, but plays host to eight of the 16 intercollegiate sports.
 An automated system of nets can be lowered within minutes to convert the structure into a batting cage for the women’s softball team or provide a driving range for the men’s and women’s golf teams.